Website Rental: 2 Cyber Real Estate Tips For Regular Income

-Website rental is a service agreement that allows a local business the privilege of using a whole site or page in exchange for regular payments.
+Website rental is a service agreement that allows a local business the privilege of using a whole site or page in exchange for payments.

 Renting websites or individual pages on your niche site is a very profitable and stable way of earning extra income.